Hi Everyone! I welcome you on board. Thank you for clicking this read. In this post today, I’ll walk you through the Introduction to LM2576.

 The following figure shows the pinout diagram of lm2576.

-VIN = I = this pin is connected with the bypass capacitor that reduces the voltage transients along with providing the switching current.
+- VIN: This pin is connected to the bypass capacitor that reduces the voltage transients along with providing the switching current.

 The following are the main features of LM2576.